devopness/devopness/apps/api-docs/automated_testing.md

 ## Skipped transactions
 Some transactions may show up as `skipped` in dredd logs.
 The origin of those skips is one of the following:
 ### Non-2xx transactions
 Dredd automatically skips non-2xx transactions.
-The automated process described here doesn't cover unscessuful route responses.
+The automated process described here doesn't cover unsuccessful route responses.
 ### Unreachable transactions
 Transactions that can't have their dependencies satisfied in the dependency graph are considered unreachable and are skipped.
 For more details about unreachable transactions, refer to the subsection "2.
 Transaction adjacency list" of the "Overview" section of this document.